-Tony has over 35 years of experience as a consultant and educator specializing in traffic crash reconstruction.
-His career also includes serving as a law enforcement officer with the US Army, Bloomington IL Police Department, McLean County (IL) Coroner's Office, and as Program Manager with the Illinois Law Enforcement Training and Standards Board.
+Tony has nearly 40 years of experience as a consultant and educator specializing in traffic crash reconstruction.
+His law enforcement career also includes serving as an officer with the US Army, Henry County (IL) Sheriff's Department, and Bloomington IL Police Department.
+He was Chief Deputy Coroner with McLean County (IL) Coroner's Office, and Program Manager with the Illinois Law Enforcement Training and Standards Board.
 Additionally, he served as an instructor, Traffic Section Coordinator and Associate Director with the Institute of Police Technology and Management (IPTM).
-Tony developed and delivered state of the art curriculum in the field of traffic crash reconstruction and investigation, including IPTM's Advanced Pedestrian/Bicycle Crash Investigation Course, based on his years of research in the area of Ped/Cyclist Crash Investigation.
+During his time at IPTM, Tony developed and delivered state of the art curriculum in the field of traffic crash reconstruction and investigation, including IPTM's Advanced Pedestrian/Bicycle Crash Investigation Course, based on his years of research in the area of Ped/Cyclist Crash Investigation.
 His publications, Fundamentals of Pedestrian / Cyclist Traffic Crash Reconstruction and Lamp Examination for Traffic Collision Investigators have been widely used in the field.
-He is currently a full-time private consultant and educator in the field of traffic crash reconstruction.

 Tony holds a Master's Degree in Criminal Justice Administration and is ACTAR certified.

 Scott owns and operates Collision Consulting and Reconstruction LLC which provides consultation services in civil cases.
 Previously he served with the Oregon State Police for 30 years and retired as a Sergeant.
 During his tenure with OSP, Scott was a CVSA level one truck inspector and managed the Heavy Truck Collision Reconstruction Team.
-Upon his retirement, he was a member of the state wide collision reconstruction program.
-Scott is currently a civilian employee of the Idaho State Police in the capacity of Collision Reconstruction Program Manager.
+Upon his retirement from the Oregon State Police, he managed the statewide collision reconstruction program and its 40 members.
+Scott is also retired from the Idaho State Police after serving for 4 years as their Collision Reconstruction Program Manager in a civilian capacity.

 He holds an Associate of Science Degree in Criminal Justice and Law Enforcement, plus an Advanced Law Enforcement Certificate from the Board of Public Safety Standards and Training.
 He became accredited by the Accreditation Commission for Traffic Accident Reconstruction (ACTAR) in 1994 and served on the Governing Board of Directors for over 10 years to include being Chairman of the GBOD.

-James has over 20 years law enforcement experience and has been with the Oklahoma Highway Patrol since 2000, where he currently holds the rank of Lieutenant.
-James is accredited by the Accreditation Commission for Traffic Accident Reconstruction (ACTAR) and is a Certified Heavy Truck Technician though the National Institute for Automotive Service Excellence (ASE).
-James has previously served as a CVSA level one truck inspector and has reconstructed hundreds of traffic crashes and testified as an expert in both state and federal courts.
+James has over 20 years law enforcement experience with the Oklahoma Highway Patrol, obtaining the rank of Lieutenant.
+He is accredited by the Accreditation Commission for Traffic Accident Reconstruction (ACTAR) and is a Certified Heavy Truck Technician though the National Institute for Automotive Service Excellence (ASE).
+James has previously served as a CVSA level one truck inspector and has reconstructed hundreds of traffic crashes.
+He has testified as an expert in both state and federal courts.

 James has a Bachelors degree in Criminal Justice from Southeastern Oklahoma State University, and holds an Advanced Law Enforcement certification through the Council on Law Enforcement Education and Training.